Toward a New Economics -- Issues & Questions

 G. Equity & Equality

 1. For decades, development economists and social leaders have condemned on ethical grounds the blatant and growing inequalities between rich and poor within and between nations.
 In response, what is morally unjustifiable has been justified economically as materially beneficial to the welfare of society.
 The history of human progress over the past two centuries has been characterized by increasing equality in terms of political and social rights, freedom, voting rights, universal education, etc. The justification of economic inequality is inconsistent with the abundant evidence that the extension of benefits to lower sections of the population is both beneficial and essential for the maximum welfare of society as a whole.
 A new economics has to take into account the role of equity and inequality in terms of both ethics and social welfare.
-What is the true place of equity of distribution in economics and human life?
+What is the true place of equity of distribution in economics and human life?2.
+Freedom and equality are complementary values.
+Yet since the demise of communism, economic theory has swung back in favor of an extreme form of unregulated wealth-creation leading to rising inequalities.
+A new economics should examine the rightful role and reconciliation of these complementary values.

 3. Jasjit Singh’s WAAS project on Revolution in Human Affairs is predicated on the hypothesis that growing inequality between communities and nations rather than absolute levels of poverty is the principal cause for terrorism and rising social unrest in the developing world.
 Lack of employment opportunities is believed to be a significant factor in the propensity of youth to join terrorist movements.
 According to the NIC, “unless employment conditions change dramatically in parlous youth-bulge states such as Afghanistan, Nigeria, Pakistan, and Yemen, these countries will remain ripe for continued instability and state failure.”
 The same is true of the poor and unemployed in China, India and other developing countries.
 This suggests that valid economic theory cannot be isolated or divorced from concerns regarding political and social stability.
 The principles of a new economics must take into account the wider goals of social stability and human welfare, not just the narrower goals of wealth generation by producers.